Notice of HIPAA Privacy Practices

 • You can ask to see or get an electronic or paper copy of your medical record and other health information we have about you.

 • We will provide a copy or a summary of your health information, usually within 30 days of your request.
 We may charge a reasonable, cost-based fee.
+If we deny your request, you have the right to have our denial reviewed as permitted by HIPAA.

 However, you may not see or copy the following records: